jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

   (e) any provisions of the safety case that the Agency considers should be in a standard form applicable to more than 1 rail participant are in a common form approved by the Agency.

 ### 32 Approval of safety case
-(1) The Agency must consider each proposed safety case and, after consulting with the chief executive of the Department of Labour, either—
-  (a) approve the form and content of the proposed safety case; or (b) refuse to do so until the Agency is satisfied under section 31(2).
+(1) The Agency must consider each proposed safety case and, after consulting with WorkSafe, either— (a) approve the form and content of the proposed safety case; or (b) refuse to do so until the Agency is satisfied under section 31(2).
 (2) The Agency must make reasonable efforts to make a decision under subsection (1) not later than 60 working days after receipt of the proposed safety case.